Topological mass generation in gapless systems

 \subsubsection{Symmetry transformations}

-Next, we consider the charged objects that transform under the extended topological objects: \begin{itemize} \item For the electric $\bb{Z}_k$ 0-form symmetry generated by $U_{{\rm E} \phi }$, the charged object is a particle at a point ${\cal P}$ in the spacetime,
+Next, we consider the charged objects that transform under the extended topological objects: \begin{itemize} \item For the electric $\bb{Z}_k$ zero-form symmetry generated by $U_{{\rm E} \phi }$, the charged object is a particle at a point ${\cal P}$ in the spacetime,

 where $q_{{\rm E} \phi } \in \bb{Z}$ is the charge of the particle.
 The transformation law is given by the correlation function